 - The Washington Times - Tuesday, February 17, 2026

-The Trump administration’s crackdown on political bias in broadcast television has spilled into the Texas Senate race.
+The Trump administration’s crackdown on political bias in broadcast television has spilled into the U.S. Senate race in Texas.

-State Rep. James Talarico — who’s running in the March 3 Democratic primary for U.S. Senate for a chance to flip the seat currently held by GOP Sen. John Cornyn — got pulled into the drama after late-night host Stephen Colbert told his audience CBS blocked the Talarico interview from airing.
+State Rep. James Talarico, who is running in the March 3 Democratic primary for a chance to flip the seat currently held by Republican Sen. John Cornyn, was pulled into the drama after late-night host Stephen Colbert told his audience that CBS had blocked an interview with Mr. Talarico from airing.

 “He was supposed to be here, but we were told in no uncertain terms by our network’s lawyers, who called us directly, that we could not have him on the broadcast,” Mr. Colbert told viewers Monday night.
 “Then I was told, in some uncertain terms, that not only could I not have him on, I could not mention me not having him on.
 And because my network clearly doesn’t want us to talk about this, let’s talk about this.”

-The network executives said they warned that broadcasting the interview might trigger the FCC’s equal-time rule for two other candidates — including Mr. Talarico’s primary opponent, Rep. Jasmine Crockett — and that the show was given options for how to handle that.
+The network executives said they warned that broadcasting the interview might trigger the Federal Communications Commission’s equal-time rule for two other candidates, including Mr. Talarico’s primary opponent, Rep. Jasmine Crockett, and that the show was given options for how to handle that.

 “THE LATE SHOW decided to present the interview through its YouTube channel with on-air promotion on the broadcast rather than potentially providing the equal-time options,” the company said in a statement.

-Matt Mackowiak, senior advisor to the Cornyn campaign, said the senator has “never been asked to appear on that show.”
+Matt Mackowiak, senior adviser to the Cornyn campaign, said the senator has “never been asked to appear on that show.”

 Advertisement